floomby/web3pp/README.md

 This library depends only on some boost libraries and openssl.

-**Is still very much a work in progress, but currently does sign and send transactions as well as some rpc helpful stuff.**
+**Is still very much a work in progress, but currently does sign and send transactions as well as deploy contracts.**

-### Near term features
+### Near term features (In order)

+* Contract calls
+* Work on library consistency
+* Documentation
+* Gas estimation
-* Abi encoding
+* Better testing coverage (abi encoding needs some work)
-* Stuff to help with contract interactions
 * Event subscriptions/past event searching
+* Improve getting transaction receipts
-* Monitoring pending and completed transactions
+* Get pending transactions
-* Better testing coverage

 ### Longer term features